 How to Dry HVAC Ducts After Moisture Exposure

-If you’re noticing damp vents, unusual humidity, or early musty odors, it’s important to act quickly.
-Drying the system properly can prevent long-term contamination and reduce the risk of costly repairs.
-If you’re unsure whether moisture is already causing problems, review the early signs of moisture issues in HVAC systems before moving forward.
+If you’re noticing damp vents, unusual humidity, or early musty odors, act quickly.
+Damp duct systems can support mold growth when moisture remains trapped, especially when dust and poor airflow are present.
+If you’re unsure whether moisture is already causing problems, review the early signs of moisture in HVAC ducts before moving forward.

 Why Drying HVAC Ducts Quickly Is Critical